WenzhaoTang/Texture2LoD3/Step_3_Instance_Segmentation/README.md

    pip install torch torchvision numpy pillow opencv-python

 ## Note
-The 'top_k_masks' parameter in the script determines the number of masks to retain and process after the initial mask generation step.
+We define 'top_k_masks' parameter in the script to determine the number of masks to retain and process after the initial mask generation step.
 It helps filter and prioritize the masks based on their relevance (e.g., area) before further steps.